sgeraldes/LightmassConfiguration/README.md

 The only file that has the changes for quality, and the only file that is in any way different between the different packs, is GPULightmassKernel.dll (I did a binary compare of each file to be sure).

 # Updates
+UPDATE 12/11/2018 v0.3.2: Updated to work with Unified settings for UnrealEd 4.21 and 4.21.1.
+Updated minimum Nvidia GPU Driver Version to 411.31

 UPDATE 08/23/2018 v0.2: Modified to allow easier updates of the engine.
 Fixed some bugs. better detection of some parameters and added a fail-safe in case it fails.TDR settings now in decimal instead of hexa.

 UPDATE 08/23/2018 v0.2.1: The script now actually checks for driver version and warns the user if the driver does not meet the requirement.